Mask Arts Company

 On

-Based on the opinions of experts who I respect and my knowledge of Commedia dell'Arte, I recommend these books as being the best on Commedia dell'Arte that I have found.
-They contain accurate information and are well written and, therefore an easy read - unless otherwise noted.
+Based on the opinions of experts who I respect and my knowledge of Commedia dell'Arte, I am happy to recommend these books as being some of the best on the subject of Commedia dell'Arte that I have found.
+You will not see a few popular books on this list, because I do not recommend them.
+These books below are wise choices to pull out of the Commedia dell'Arte drawer.

 Scenarios of the Commedia dell'Arte